-Our vision is to create a community where every person diagnosed with breast cancer becomes a survivor, and fear and doubt are replaced with knowledge and hope.
-The DBCC also supports the National Breast Cancer Coalition’s advocacy efforts to end breast cancer.
+The vision is to create a community where every person diagnosed with breast cancer becomes a survivor, and fear and doubt are replaced with knowledge and hope.

 DBCC’s diverse and inclusive team and board of trustees have a positive impact on our services and the delivery of our programs.
 Aligning with diversity and inclusion practices enables DBCC to better serve our patients, employees, constituents, and all community stakeholders from different backgrounds.
 Our commitment to inclusion across race, gender, age, religion, identity, and experience drives us forward every day.

 Just as we empower our community with breast health education and resources to replace fear and doubt with knowledge and hope, we are equally committed to creating a culture where everyone deserves to feel safe, respected, able to contribute, and empowered to thrive.